BldyZz/eduSignalFW/README.md

 #### VSPI
 - [X] EKG (ADS1299)
-- [ ] ADC (MCP3561): CS line connected to bit 1 of expander, needs to be tested
+- [X] ADC (MCP3561): Working.
+Display backlight and Display reset must be connected to IO Expander
-- [ ] SD Card: CS line connected to bit 2 of expander, needs to be tested
+- [ ] SD Card: CS line connected to ESP, Power supply for SD card needs to be checked

 #### HSPI
 - [ ] Display: Adapter needs to be done